 RELIGION: Though tourist guide report a high percent of Catholics, in Cuba the great majority of the population believes in Santeria rituals (an Afro-Cuban religion)

-DOCUMENTS REQUIRED: Valid and updated passport along with a tourist visa that can be acquired in travel agencies, on an airline or in the Cuban embassy of the country you live in.
-With a tourist visa you can stay in Cuba for 30 days though it is possible to renew it for other 30 days through Cuban migratory authorities (call 206 2254 in Havana for more information).
-Once you reach the 60 days you must leave the country.
+DOCUMENTS REQUIRED: Valid and updated passport along with a tourist visa that can be acquired in the Cuban embassy of the country you live in or online in the following link: evisacuba.cu/en/inicio.
+With a tourist visa you can stay in Cuba for 90 days though it is possible to renew it for other 90 days through Cuban migratory authorities (call 72062254 in Havana for more information).
+Once you reach the 180 days you must leave the country.
+Since May 2010 for a tourist stay in Cuba you must be provided with health insurance that can also be purchased on arrival.
+In addition, all travelers entering Cuban territory will present the D'Viajeros digital form at airports, which contains immigration, health and customs data.

 ELECTRIC CURRENT: 110/120 volts with American-model plug (adaptors are available in cuban stores).
 It is possible to find 220 volts electricity with european or american model plug in houses to rent and hotels.

-COMMUNICATIONS: for communication by phone it's possible to call Cuba from another country dialing 0053 followed by the code of the city you would like to phone (ex.
-7 for Havana) and then the number of the person you are calling.
+COMMUNICATIONS: for communication by phone it's possible to call Cuba from another country dialig 0053 followed by the number of the person you are calling.
 To call a Cuban cell phone is necessary to dial +53 followed by the person’s number.
-You can make international calls from Cuba in Etecsa (Cuban telephone system operator) cabins which are all over the city.
 Regarding cell phones, network covers a pretty broad area.
 Cubacel is the agent of Cuban network for cell phones that sells rechargeable sim cards.
 International calls rate vary depending on the place you would like to phone.
-It is also possible to send faxes in the service centers of the best hotels of the country.
 Internet is available in many houses, in hotels and in Wi-Fi access points.
 Furthermore it's possible to use the 3G/4G network data in the smartphones.
+Cubacel sells a designed for tourists temporary sim (valid for 30 days) called Cubacel Tur which has a basic offer 2.5 GB + 20 minutes + 20 SMS.

 HYGIENIC AND SANITARY RECOMMENDATIONS: Avoid drinking water from the tap.
 Even though it contains abundant chlorine it can be contaminated with bacteria and/or parasites.
 Make sure to consume mineral water at every moment.
 Besides you should avoid having drinks with ice.
 Generally you should not consume any food in places where the lack of hygiene is obvious.
 It is better to consume ice creams that are sold at stores.
 If you eat salads you should consume them in high-level restaurants.